djjtyn/bookLookUp/README.md

 no errors.
 ![image](static/img/cssvalidation.png)<br>
 * Search Bar
-I had to check wheither the text that a user typed into the searchbar was being stored in a variable I had created to contain it.
+I had to check whether the text that a user typed into the searchbar was being stored in a variable I had created to contain it.
 I tested this by creating the variable, adding text into the search field and using console log to ensure the value that was entered was being logged to the console.<br>
 I also had to check that the enter button was being used to submit the value the user entered into the search bar.
 I tested this